5VLogic/i2c/README.txt

+# i2c
+A project for the ATmega328PB to use the TWI0 peripheral for reading and sending data across the i2c bus.

 About the versions of the ATmega you are using.
     If you are using a standard Arduino Uno / Nano then you likely have the regular ATmega328P an you should remove all trailing 0 (zeros)